dask/dask-kubernetes/doc/source/index.rst

 Currently, it is designed to be run from a pod on a Kubernetes cluster that has permissions to launch other pods.
-However, it can also work with a remote Kubernetes cluster (configured via a kubeconfig file), as long as it is possible to open network connections with all the workers nodes on the remote cluster.
+However, it can also work with a remote Kubernetes cluster (configured via a kubeconfig file), as long as it is possible to interact with the Kubernetes API and access services on the cluster.

 Install
 -------